House of Dayou

 Shanghai, China

-Essential domestic functions are isolated into distinct, freestanding pavilions, each defined by a bespoke materiality.
-To preserve the purity of the primary gathering area, no doors are directly visible from the main space.
-Access to private quarters and sanctuaries is achieved entirely through rotation and massing—forcing inhabitants to physically navigate around the blind corners of each volume to discover the thresholds.
+Everyday living areas are separated into distinct, freestanding pavilions.
+To preserve the purity of the unique materiality of each room, no doors are directly visible from the main space.
+Access to private spaces requires navigating around the blind corners of each pavilion to discover the thresholds.
 This approach eliminates the standard corridor, transforming the simple act of entering a room into a deliberate, tactile spatial sequence.

-Operating as the gravitational center, the primary living volume remains radically unobstructed to accommodate large-scale readings, social events, and musical production.
-In stark contrast, the studio is constructed as a fully transparent core, deeply integrating the artist’s creative process with his daily domestic rhythms.
+Operating as the gravitational center, the primary living space remains radically unobstructed to accommodate large-scale readings, social events, and musical production.
+In stark contrast, the studio is constructed as a fully transparent frame, deeply integrating the artist’s creative process with his daily domestic rhythms.

-Ascending to the upper terrace, the boundaries between the industrial shell and the surrounding urban ecology dissolve.
-The dining block and expansive viewing decks stretch outward to engage the canopy of mature trees, securing a brutal yet deeply grounded urban sanctuary.
+Ascending to the upper terrace, the boundaries between the industrial shell and the surrounding urban fabric dissolve.
+The dining block and expansive viewing decks stretch outward with a view of the surrounding tree canopies, securing a brutalist yet deeply grounded urban sanctuary.